cyberark/conjur-openapi-spec/CONTRIBUTING.md

 `bin/stop`
 * Used to deconstruct the development environment.
-* Stops and removes the `docker-compose` environment and Swagger Editor.
+* Stops and removes the `docker compose` environment and Swagger Editor.

 `bin/bundle_spec`
 * Bundles all the sharded spec files into one file named `spec.yml` in the root project directory.